 Davarpanah, M.; Ahmadpour, A.; Rohani-Bastami, T.; Dabir, H. Synthesis and application of diethanolamine-functionalized polystyrene as a new sorbent for the removal of p-toluenesulfonic acid from aqueous solution.
 J. Ind.
 Eng.
 Chem.
 2015, 30, 281-288.

 Harmful if swallowed.
 Causes skin irritation.
 Causes serious eye damage.
 Suspected of causing cancer.
+Suspected of damaging fertility.
+Suspected of damaging the unborn child.
 May cause damage to organs through prolonged or repeated exposure.

 Obtain special instructions before use.
 Do not handle until all safety precautions have been read and understood.
 Do not breathe dust/fume/gas/mist/vapours/spray.
 Wash face, hands and any exposed skin thoroughly after handling Do not eat, drink or smoke when using this product.
 Use personal protective equipment as required.
 IF SWALLOWED: Call a POISON CENTER or doctor/physician if you feel unwell.
 IF ON SKIN: Wash with plenty of soap and water.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 IF exposed or concerned: Get medical advice/attention.
 Immediately call a POISON CENTER or doctor/physician.
 Rinse mouth.
 If skin irritation occurs: Take off contaminated clothing and wash before reuse.
 Dispose of contents/ container to an approved waste disposal plant